Ybalrid/Ogre_glTF/docs/index.md

  - To make the test program works, copy inside the "build" directory all the .dll files from Ogre's debug and release binary directories
  - Copy the HLMS libary to the "build" directory

+## Known issues

+ - There's a problem with loading normal map data with the Direct 3D 11 render system of Ogre [issue #2](https://github.com/Ybalrid/Ogre_glTF/issues/2)
+ - There's several little issues with the texture loading.
+A small refactor would help.
+See the TODO comments.
+ - Library is not "installable" from CMakeLists.txt yet.
+Users need to get the .dll / .so file accessible to their program, and point their compiler to look for headers the "include" directory
+ - Can only load one mesh and it's associated material in a file.
+Will either load the first one, of the fist node of the default scene, depending if the default scene is set
+ - Library only has been tested on an handfull of glTF files.

 ## Notes on third party components